splewis/csgo-motw/webserver/api.md

 -----------
 expiration
-- time in seconds a map record should be no longer accepted as a map of the week, after which the default map will be used
+- time in seconds a map record should be no longer accepted as a current map of the week after which the default map will be used
 - default: 1209600 (2 weeks)